 The Code also comes in a 100 watt head version, and Marshall even sells special Code 2×12 and 4×12 cabs designed specifically for the head.

 Again, these amps are amazingly affordable.
 The Code 50 goes for around $250 in most places, and the head goes for around $300 new.

 Final Thoughts on the Boss Katana 50 MKII

 - Different models to suit everyone

 - Incredibly affordable

 All in all, I don’t see anything bad about this combo.
 It’s affordable, it sounds good, and it’s got lots of features.
-Everytime someone asks me what the best affordable guitar amplifier is, I always respond with the Boss Katana.
+Everytime someone asks me what the best affordable guitar amplifier is, I always respond with the Katana.